 The invoice date is the date you create the invoice and submit it to your customer.
 Payment terms can vary widely, but they generally include things like the number of days after the invoice date when payment is due (NET 30, NET 60, or due upon receipt).
-Take a look at this post on payment terms for ways to structure payment terms.
 The due date is the date payment is actually due to you, based on the payment terms you dictate.

 Product or service information.